Characteristics of Human Papillomavirus (HPV)

 They appear mainly on the fingers and palms, although they can also pop up on the elbows, knees, etc.

-Verrucas are not usually painful, but they are contagious through direct contact with the affected area.
+Common warts aren’t usually painful, but they are contagious through direct contact with the affected area.
 That’s why we should pay special attention to children who bite their nails or the skin around them.
-Human papillomavirus 2 and 7 are the ones responsible for causing verrucas.
+Human papillomavirus 2 and 7 are the ones responsible for causing these warts.

 This one is actually a genetic anomaly, which results in the immune system of sufferers being unable to fight or control HPV infections.

 The result is the appearance of a large number of colored lesions (macules) and lesions with a bulbous appearance (papules).
-They most commonly appear on the palms of the hands and the fingers, and are the result of a human papillomavirus 5 and 8 infection.
+These most commonly appear on the palms of the hands and the fingers and are the result of human papillomavirus 5 and 8 infections.

 Here the contagion is, in the majority of cases, sexual.
-In fact, some experts on the topic consider say that the most common mode of transmission is specifically through oral sex.
+In fact, some experts on the topic consider saying that the most common mode of transmission is specifically through oral sex.

 The human papillomavirus is also responsible for the appearance of lesions in the oral and pharyngeal mucosa.
 They are rough lesions, with the appearance of a blister and a dirty color.

-There are certain types of virus that are “high risk.”
+There are certain types of viruses that are “high risk.”
 These are most likely to cause the onset of cancer.
-This symptom appears mainly at the back of the tongue, in the tonsils or at the top of the throat.
+This symptom appears mainly at the back of the tongue, in the tonsils, or at the top of the throat.

 In some cases, the HPV virus can cause the appearance of genital warts.
-These begin with types 6 and 11.
+Furthermore, these begin with types 6 and 11.
 While they may be very annoying, they are painless and have no risk of causing cancer.

 The main problem lies in the high-risk strains of HPV: 16 and 18.
-And although these are the two types that relate to cancer, in reality there are up to a dozen of them.
-The type of cancer most related to HPV is cancer of the cervix.
-However, it can also cause cancers in the vagina, vulva and penis.
+However, although these are the two types that relate to cancer, in reality, there are up to a dozen of them.

-- Papanicolau test: this tests helps the diagnosis of cervical cancer.
-It is a vaginal cytology that detects precancerous cells, through a laboratory analysis of a sample.
+- Papanicolau test: this test helps the diagnosis of cervical cancer.
+It is vaginal cytology that detects precancerous cells, through laboratory analysis of a sample.

-However, if you’re looking to get rid of the symptoms, cryotherapy is one of the better treatments for warts, and consists of applying liquid nitrogen to the lesions.
+So, if you’re looking to get rid of the symptoms, cryotherapy is one of the better treatments for warts and consists of applying liquid nitrogen to the lesions.
 Once you’ve undergone cryotherapy, it’s a good idea to cover the lesions with a patch or apply salicylic acid drops to them until they disappear completely.